 In addition to the above matters, the Company may engage in discussions or dispute resolutions with various parties regarding other claims, including third-party indemnity claims, and potential resolutions of such matters.
-In the year ended December 31, 2023, the Company recorded an amount related to one or more of these matters.
-The Company does not expect the outcome of any of these matters, individually and in aggregate, to have a material impact on Chemours' results of operations or financial position.
+In the year ended December 31, 2024, the Company recorded an immaterial amount related to one or more of these matters.